ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/using-rancher-cli/guide.pl-pl.md

 As you can see, in our example, we have one MKS cluster and one existing cluster we imported before.

-Select one of the Kubernetes cluster:
+Select one of the Kubernetes clusters:

 ```bash
 rancher context switch